soler2000/RevCam/README.md

    python -m pip install --upgrade pip
    ```

 3. Install RevCam from the source tree.
-On Pi hardware some wheels still need to
+On Pi hardware some wheels (such as
-   be built locally (`aiortc`, `pylibsrtp`, `av`), so this step can take several
+   PyAV) may still be built locally, so this step can take a short while.
-   minutes.
-Seeing a long list ending with `Successfully installed ...` means
+   Seeing a long list ending with `Successfully installed ...` means the step
-   the step finished successfully.
+   finished successfully.
 You can either run the convenience script:

    ```bash
    ./scripts/install.sh --pi